tobi-wan-kenobi/bumblebee-status/docs/development/theme.rst

-How to write a new theme
+How to write a theme
 ========================

 Introduction